Communication between servers and nodes uses two channels:

 cf-key -p /var/rudder/cfengine-community/ppkeys/localhost.pub

-/var/rudder/cfengine-community/ppkeys/localhost.pub from the root server on each provisioned node to
+/var/rudder/cfengine-community/ppkeys/localhost.pub from the policy server server on each provisioned node to

 So that it looks like: